kiobu/rcms/README.md

 # rcms - Realistic Clockwork Medical System: Overhaul

 A semi-realistic medical system for Clockwork based on the Clockwork limbs library.

-Development is halted indefinitely.
-This plugin is free for anyone to use and expand upon under the GNU Affero GPL.
+## Items

+- Morphine: Removes effects of all injuries.
+- Epinephrine: Boosts the endurance and agility of the user.